Tony and his colleagues take a business trip to Italy.

 Chase’s impulse to demythologize all aspects of life is apparent throughout The Sopranos, and it appears early in this episode.
 In the first scene, the guys gather to watch the most mythological film in SopranoWorld—The Godfather—but the DVD player does not cooperate.
 Paulie beats the crap out of the malfunctioning machine with his shoe.

 Chase does not madly hack at our mythologies the way that Paulie does the DVD player.
 His approach is more gentle, more subtle.
-The mythologies that we live by are necessary and important, they integrate our values and desires and histories into a coherent whole.
+The mythologies that we live by are necessary and important, they integrate our values, desires and histories into a coherent whole.
 They are the foundation of culture.
 Chase’s interest seems to be in testing the validity of some of our myths.
 Like all cultures, our American culture suffers from instances of self-blindness and complacency.
-We decry foreign fundamentalisms—but hold onto our own beliefs with a deathgrip.
-In my write-up for this episode, I will focus on how Chase presents Chris, Paulie, Tony and Carmela, whose personal mythologies are tied in and connected to our national mythologies.
+We decry foreign fundamentalisms, but then hold onto our own beliefs with a deathgrip.
+In my write-up for this episode, I will focus on the characters of Chris, Paulie, Tony and Carmela, and the way that Chase ties and connects their personal mythologies with our national myths.

 “Commendatori” is one of the great episodes of the Season 2, full of all the great stuff we love about the series: quick, convincing portraits of characters who don’t appear again; sparkling dialogue and wordplay that never sacrifice verisimilitude; edits loaded with humor and meaning.
 It is a rich and bewitching episode, one that resists deciphering or diagramming.
 I’m doing it a disservice by breaking it into an analysis of the four characters (I feel like I’m putting a magic potion into a centrifuge, coldly separating out each ingredient) but I think that this is the clearest, most efficient way to diagram how I believe the episode functions.